mcdeoliveira/pyctrl/doc/advanced.rst

 :ref:`Package-ctrl.block`.

-Your blocks should inherit from :py:class:`ctrl.block.Block` or one of its derived class, such as :py:class:`ctrl.block.BufferBlock` or :py:class:`ctrl.block.FilterBlock`, which are described next.
+Your blocks should inherit from :py:class:`ctrl.block.Block` or one of its derived class, such as :py:class:`ctrl.block.BufferBlock`, which are described next.

 Extending :py:class:`ctrl.block.Block`
 --------------------------------------